digbmc/germantown-y/docs/exhbit-creation.md

 This uses the same front matter, with the difference being that author is swapped for description.
 The description variable is where a short description/preview of your page should be put.

 After you've set all that up, start adding content below the front matter (link on how to do that??)

+# How to Add Images the Exhibits Page
+Go to [Adding Content](./adding-content.md) where you will find a subsection called 'images.'
+From there, it will guide you on how to add images like the one displayed currently.